SanjanaYasna/holybike/README.md

 ### pages/index.html.erb

-Renders with placeholder to display bike rental options by station (TO DO)
+Renders with placeholder to display bike rental options by station This is the class for passing in proper local context to different pages to be rendered